FamilySearch/GEDCOM.io/_pages/tools.md

 As part of publishing each version of the [FamilySearch GEDCOM 7 specification](https://gedcom.io/specs/#familysearch-gedcom-version-7), a set of YAML files are generated describing each structure type, enumeration set, enumeration value, calendar, and month.
-The format is [documented](/terms/format) and served at the URIs documented in the specification (e.g. <https://gedcom.io/terms/v7/HEAD>).
+The format is [documented](/terms/format) and served at the URIs documented in the specification (e.g., <https://gedcom.io/terms/v7/HEAD>).

 The full set of YAML files, together with some synthesis information such as parsing metadata and lists of all structure types, can be found in the [GEDCOM-registries github repository](https://github.com/familysearch/gedcom-registries).
 The GEDCOM-registries repository also hosts YAML files for extensions to the specification,